Architecture¶

 for example, a negative width where only nonnegative ones are allowed.

-In this case, the element’s set_attributes
+In this case, the element’s set_attributes method may return a

-.
-The caller will then do set_error
+Result::Err.
+The caller will then do set_error to mark that

 element as being in an error state.
 If an element is in error, its